 a metal bucket or coffee can, small candle and matches or a disposable lighter

 a brightly colored square of cloth such as a bandanna

 a large plastic garbage bag (can be used to insulate feet, legs and torso)

 a bag of sand, salt or cat litter to use for traction when tire is stuck

 high energy, non-perishable foods (granola bars, unsalted nuts, dried fruits)

 If your car has been outside during a snowfall, brush all the snow off before setting out.
 Snow left on the front hood will blow into the front vent and cause defrosting problems, and can also melt and re-freeze on the windshield.
 Snow on the roof will cover the rear window and snow on the rear deck will blow onto tail lights.
 Pay particular attention to cleaning off headlights and tail lights so that other motorists can see you.

 Adjust your speed to the conditions and increase following distances.
 Remember that bridges and overpasses can be more slippery than other parts of the road.
 If you begin to skid, remain calm, ease your foot off the gas and gently turn the wheel in the direction you want the car to go.
 If you have an anti-lock braking system (ABS) apply a steady firm pressure to the brake pedal.
 Never pump ABS brakes.

-Carry a cell phone for use during emergencies.
+Check that your cell phone is fully charged for use during emergencies.
 Because driving requires your full attention, be sure to find a safe place to pull over when you need to make a call.